Trump's Former NSA John Bolton Rips Tariffs On Russian Oil As 'Unforced Error,' Warns Move Could Push India Into Moscow's Arms - United States Oil Fund (ARCA:USO), Goldman Sachs Group (NYSE:GS)

 Bolton, who served as Trump’s NSA from 2018 to 2019, called the strategy an “unforced U.S. error,” showing the administration’s “lack of strategic thinking and priorities.”

-The criticism comes as West Texas Intermediate crude jumped 2% to $64 ahead of Friday’s high-stakes summit between Trump and Russian President Vladimir Putin in Alaska.
+The criticism comes as West Texas Intermediate crude jumped 2% to $64 ahead of Friday’s high-stakes Trump-Russian President Vladimir Putin summit in Alaska.

 Selective Enforcement Raises Strategic Questions